 - What should I do in the event my child gets sick while at camp?

 - If a camper becomes ill during the hours of their program, their parent or guardian will be contacted immediately and the camper will be sent home as soon as possible.
-During the time the sick child remains at the CSC, they will be kept away from other campers to avoid spread of the contagion.
+During the time the sick child remains at the CSC, they will be kept away from other campers to avoid the spread of contagion.
 If your child is exposed to an individual who has gotten sick outside of camp, please notify the CSC as soon as possible.
 Those exposed will be asked to adhere to the guidelines set forth by the Vermont Department of Health.
 If you have any other questions, please refer to the Vermont Department of Health for more resources.

 - How is the CSC managing indoor spaces during programs?